rahul-gharat/dronahq-docs/docs/sheets_use_sheets_in_app.md

 ---
-sidebar_position: 1
+sidebar_position: 143
 ---

-# Reading query params in public apps
+# Use Sheets in App

 Docusaurus can manage multiple versions of your docs.